 - Patient: Well, I’m taking another one.

-- CCS: I hope you feel better soon.
+- Caregiver: I hope you feel better soon.

 Medical Receptionist Sapiens (MRS)